nasa/HyperCP/README.md

 3. Create a new Configuration (or edit an existing Configuration)
 4. Add and enable only *relevant* calibration and instrument files to the Configuration; there is no such thing as a standard instrument package
 5. Choose appropriate processing parameters for L1A-L2 (do not depend on software defaults; there is no such thing as a standard data collection)
-6. HDF files will be produced at each level of processing, plus optional SeaBASS text files for radiometry at L2.
+6. HDF5 files will be produced at each level of processing, plus optional SeaBASS text files for radiometry at L2.
 Plots can be produced at L1AQC, L1B, and L2.
 Processing logs and plots are aggregated into optional PDF Reports at L2 (covering all processing from RAW to L2) written to a dedicated Reports directory in the selected Output directory.

 ### Main Window: Description